Floflis/Floflis-UI/README.md

 ----------
 # Description #

 Describe WS.js is like describing the sensation of sex.
 But I can explain in a human-understandable way!
 Imagine a world when the BIOS we know and OS are merged.
 Then we have the DCRS.
-Imagine the OS we know only doing settings for our work ecosystem while DCRS do the advanced settings.
-Then we have WS.js.
+Imagine the OS we know running in a environment and only doing settings for our work ecosystem while DCRS do the advanced settings.
+Then we have WS.js running on DCRS.

 WS is a achronym for Work System.
-This is a new concept, when operating systems do the advanced settings and WS the basic ambient for work.
+This is a new concept, when operating system (DCRS) do the advanced settings and WS the basic ambient for work.
 DCRS for settings, WS.js for your work!

 WS.js is HTML5-based modern, generic, open-source and the world's first work system.
 Runs on [DCRS - Device Checker/Runtime System](https://github.com/DaniellMesquita/Modern-Bios "Click here to know more how DCRS works and get started how insert DCRS in your mainboard/device and/or making your own WS.").